lsst-dm/dmtn-168/index.rst

   priced than the standard one, and we can't order less than 4 cores for such an amount of memory.
 Further optimization is possible.
 - **DOMA_LSST_GOOGLE_TEST_EXTRA_HIMEM**  (GKE cluster: **extra-highmem**).
-This is a queue for extremely memory-demanding jobs and allows them to allocate 235000MB of memory.
+This is a queue for extremely memory-demanding jobs and allows them to allocate 224900MB of memory (there is some memory overhead from the kubernetes components).
   If submitting task requests RAM above the **DOMA_LSST_GOOGLE_TEST_HIMEM** capability, the job becomes assigned to this queue.
 - **DOMA_LSST_GOOGLE_MERGE** (GKE cluster: **merge**).
 This is a special queue to run merge jobs finalizing each submitted workflow.
 This queue has been excluded from the automatic PanDA brokerage, and tasks are assigned using